splunk/addonfactory-ucc-generator/docs/entity/index.md

 | [validators](./validators.md)                                    | array                                      | It is used to validate the values of fields using various validators.
 It is strongly advised to specify validators for every entity.                                                                                      | -             |
 | [modifyFieldsOnValue](./modifyFieldsOnValue.md)                  | array                                      | It is used to specify values and parameters that will influence visually other entities.                                                                                                                                  | -             |

-!!! warning "Placeholder deprecation"

-    The [Placeholder](https://splunkui.splunk.com/Packages/react-ui/Text?section=develop) attribute is deprecated and renounced.
-    The placeholder text is no longer displayed in the UI.
-Instead, use the `help` attribute.

 ## Common Options

 This section describes common options that can be used within the `options` object in entity properties.